qwe3804132/YahooFinance-PowerShell_ISE-ETL/README.md

 # PowerShell-ETL-Practice

-Study do some ETL powershell Project and Personal Study
+some ETL powershell Project and Personal Study